Neti neti

 Neti Neti (Sanskrit : नेति नेति) is a Sanskrit expression which means "not this, not that", or "neither this, nor that" (neti is sandhi from na iti "not so").
-It is found in the Upanishads and the Avadhuta Gita and constitutes an analytical meditation helping a person to understand the nature of the Brahman by negating everything that is not Brahman.
+It is found in the Upanishads and the Avadhuta Gita and constitutes an analytical meditation helping a person to understand the nature of Brahman by negating everything that is not Brahman.
 One of the key elements of Jnana Yoga practice is often a "neti neti search."
-The purpose of the exercise is to negate all objects of consciousness, including thoughts and the mind, and to realize the non-dual awareness of reality.
+The purpose of the exercise is to negate all objects of consciousness, including thoughts and the mind, and to realize non-dual awareness.

-Significance of neti neti
+Significance

-Neti neti, meaning, "Not this, not this", is the method of Vedic analysis of negation.
-It is a keynote of Vedic inquiry.
-With its aid the Jnani negates identification with all things of this world which is not the Atman, in this way he negates the Anatman (Not-Self).
-Through this gradual process he negates the mind and transcends all worldly experiences that are negated till nothing remains but the Self.
-He attains union with the Absolute by denying the body, name, form, intellect, senses and all limiting adjuncts and discovers what remains, the true "I" alone.
-L.C.Beckett in his book, Neti Neti, explains that this expression is an expression of something inexpressible, it expresses the ‘suchness’ (the essence) of that which it refers to when ‘no other definition applies to it’.
-Neti neti negates all descriptions about the Ultimate Reality but not the Reality itself.
-Intuitive interpretation of uncertainty principle can be expressed by "Neti neti" that annihilates ego and the world as non-self (Anatman), it annihilates our sense of self altogether.
+“Neti neti,” is a Vedic expression used as part of a contemplative process to realize the 'nature' or essence (Atman) of existence.
+With its aid, one negates identification with all things of this world, which is Anatman ("not-Self").
+Through a process of elimination, all worldly objects and experiences, including the mind itself are excluded as not-Self until nothing remains but non-graspable existence, which is often reified as 'the Self'.
+The inquirer thus attains jnana by negating the body, name, form, intellect, senses and all limiting adjuncts and discovers what really is.
+L. C. Beckett, in his book Neti Neti, explains that the term represents something inexpressible—'suchness' (essence) of that which it refers to when "no other definition applies to it".
+Neti neti negates all descriptions about existence but not existence itself, annihilating our views of self altogether.

+Neti neti is indirectly referenced in Brahma Sutras III.2.22 and was cited by pre-Shankara commentators such as Sabara, Gauḍapada, and Mandana.
 Adi Shankara was one of the foremost Advaita philosophers who advocated the neti-neti approach.
-In his commentary on Gaudapada’s Karika, he explains that Brahman is free from adjuncts and the function of neti neti is to remove the obstructions produced by ignorance.
-His disciple, Sureshvara, further explains that the negation, neti neti, does not have negation as its purpose, it purports identity.
+In his commentary on Gaudapada’s Karika, Shankara explains that Brahman is free from adjuncts and the function of neti neti is to remove the obstructions produced by ignorance.
+Shankara's disciple, Sureshvara, further explains that the negation, neti neti, does not have negation as its purpose, it purports identity.
 The sage of the Brihadaranyaka Upanishad II iii 1-6, beginning with there are two forms of Brahman, the material and the immaterial, the solid and the fluid, the Sat ‘being’ and tya, ‘that’ of Satya – which means true, denies the existence of everything other than Brahman.
 And therefore, there exists no separate entity like Jiva which Shankara states is the reflection of Brahman in Avidya (ignorance).